 Public Holidays 9:00 a.m. - 10:00 p.m.

 Interpreter and translating services are available for non-english speaking or hearing impaired patients.

 Weekends and Public Holidays 24 hours a day

 * Home visits are subject to preliminary triage by a registered nurse through Health Direct Australia on 1800 022 222, and the prior agreement by a triage doctor with GP Assist.

 Q: What exactly is the After Hours Doctor?

-A: The After Hours Doctor is an out of hours medical service (offering a walk-in clinic and, where necessary, home-visits), which looks after the patients of participating General Practitioners in Southern Tasmania when they are off duty.
+A: The After Hours Doctor is an out of hours medical service (offering home-visits where necessary), which looks after the patients of participating General Practitioners in Southern Tasmania when they are off duty.
 The service works closely with local GPs to guarantee continuity of their patients' care.